jgcybersolutions/Marconi-Law-Firm-Network/README.md

 Seriously.

-At one point I thought I had everything right until users could see folders they definitely weren't supposed to see.
+I thought I had everything configured correctly...

+Until users could suddenly access folders they definitely weren't supposed to.

+That was frustrating...

-That forced me to slow down, double check every security group, and really understand how permissions actually work instead of guessing.
+...but it also forced me to slow down, trace every security group, and actually understand *why* permissions worked the way they do instead of just hoping they did.

-Looking back, I'm glad it happened because I learned way more fixing the mistake than I would have if everything worked the first time.
+Looking back...

+I'm glad it happened.

+Those are usually the lessons that stick.

 ---

+# 🎥 Want the Tour?

+If you're more of a "show me" person than a "read me" person...

+I've included:

+🎬 A complete project walkthrough

+🎬 A network walkthrough

+Sometimes it's easier to explain something than it is to write about it.

+---

+# 📄 Prefer Reading?

+I've also included:

+📑 The complete project report

+📊 My client presentation

+They cover everything from planning and hardware selection to implementation and documentation.

+---

-# 💡 My Biggest Takeaway
+# 💡 Biggest Takeaway

-This project changed how I look at IT.
+This project completely changed how I look at IT.

+Before this...

-Before, Windows Server felt like a bunch of separate tools.
+Windows Server felt like a collection of different tools.

+Now...

-Now I see how everything connects.
+I see a system.

 Users.